 Customers are figuring out that buying a streaming media player and a cable modem is a lot better than throwing away hundreds of dollars a year by renting equipment from the cable company every year.
 They are moving on to something better.

-Sling TV vs PlayStation Vue channels?
+Sling TV vs PlayStation Vue channel lineups?
 Which is better?

 Figuring out which live streaming service has the better channel subscriptions comes down to choice.
 If you’re a big sports fan, you’re probably better off with PlayStation Vue.
-If you can’t live without a single episode of the First 48 on A&E, you’ll probably want Sling TV.
+If you can’t live without a single episode of The First 48 on A&E or the History Channel, you’ll probably want Sling TV.
 Live Streaming TV has become so popular that even premiere channels like HBO, Showtime and Cinemax are migrating from cable.
 They’re offering standalone live or on-demand streaming.
 It’s great for cord cutters and average cable customers.
 Channels like HBO used to be exclusively part of a top tier cable packages.
 Those days are gone.

 No matter which service you choose, you will also want to look into getting an antenna for your TV or possibly building one.
 You will be amazed with the over-the-air HD quality that you can get these days.
 And it’s free for life.
 Check out our guide How to Choose the Best TV Antenna & DVR to get some ideas about what might work best for you based on where you live in the U.S.

 Sling TV currently has three bundles to choose from, PlayStation Vue has four.
 Here’s a breakdown of their channel offerings from the bottom up.